Register of Solar Water HeatersOverview

 Eligible applicants include solar water heater manufacturers.

-Please refer to the website or contact the program administrator for more information on eligibility requirements.
+Please refer to the website or contact the program administrator for the complete eligibility requirements.

 Eligible solar water heaters includes: